It’s Been 2 Years Since I Moved Into The Dollhouse & It’s Not Been All Roses

 Cottage Home with Plantation Shutters, Window Boxes

 The next thing I had done was the removal of a million and one weeds from the backyard gardens.
-Brown mulch was added to the beds.
+Brown mulch was added back to the beds.
 I wish I could get pine straw here for a reasonable price.
-A bale costs 3 to 4 times what it does in Georgia.
+A single bale of pine straw costs 3 to 4 times what it does in Georgia.
 This was only about a third of the weeds that were removed from the back and side yards.
 Unfortunately, I’m dealing with the weeds again, but I hope to have that dealt with soon.

 I also had the roof cleaned.
 Moss was growing down the right side of the roof over the garage, and the whole roof needed a good cleaning.
 While we are looking at this photo, note the round electrical box and the wire guard that’s running across the top of the garage door to the wall on the right—more on that in a sec.